 Interest expense, net.
-Net interest expense increased by \$121 million, or 7%, for the year ended December 31, 2005 compared to the year ended December 31, 2004.
-The increase in net interest expense was a result of an increase in our average borrowing rate from 8.79% in the year ended December 31, 2004 to 9.19% in the year ended December 31, 2005 and an increase of \$502 million in average debt outstanding from \$17.8 billion in 2004 to \$18.3 billion in 2005.
+Net interest expense increased by \$119 million, or 7%, for the year ended December 31, 2005 compared to the year ended December 31, 2004.
+The increase in net interest expense was a result of an increase in our average borrowing rate from 8.66% in the year ended December 31, 2004 to 9.04% in the year ended December 31, 2005 and an increase of \$612 million in average debt outstanding from \$18.6 billion in 2004 to \$19.2 billion in 2005 combined with approximately \$11 million of liquidated damages on our 5.875% convertible senior notes.
+The increase was offset partially by \$29 million in gains related to embedded derivatives in Charter's 5.875% convertible senior notes.
+See Note 16 to the accompanying consolidated financial statements contained in "Item 8.
+Financial Statements and Supplementary Data" in our 2005 Annual Report on Form 10-K.

-Gain (loss) on extinguishment of debt.
-Gain on extinguishment of debt for the year ended December 31, 2005 represents \$490 million related to the exchange of approximately \$6.8 billion total principal amount of outstanding debt securities of Charter Holdings for new CCH I and CIH debt securities and approximately \$10 million related to the issuance of Charter Operating notes in exchange for Charter Holdings notes.
+Gain (loss) on extinguishment of debt and preferred stock.
+Gain on extinguishment of debt and preferred stock for the year ended December 31, 2005 represents \$490 million related to the exchange of approximately \$6.8 billion total principal amount of outstanding debt securities of Charter Holdings for new CCH I and CIH debt securities, approximately \$10 million related to the issuance of Charter Operating notes in exchange for Charter Holdings notes, approximately \$3 million related to the repurchase of \$136 million principal amount of our 4.75% convertible senior notes due 2006 and \$23 million of gain realized on the repurchase of 508,546 shares of Series A convertible redeemable preferred stock.
 These gains were offset by approximately \$5 million of losses related to the redemption of our subsidiary's CC V Holdings, LLC 11.875% notes due 2008.
 See Note 9 to the accompanying consolidated financial statements contained in "Item 8.
-Financial Statements and Supplementary Data" in our 2005 Annual Report on Form 10-K. Loss on extinguishment of debt for the year ended December 31, 2004 represents the write-off of deferred financing fees and third party costs related to the Charter Communications Operating in April 2004.
+Financial Statements and Supplementary Data" in our 2005 Annual Report on Form 10-K. Loss on extinguishment of debt for the year ended December 31, 2004 represents the write-off of deferred financing fees and third party costs related to the Charter Communications Operating refinancing in April 2004 and the redemption of our 5.75% convertible senior notes due 2005 in December 2004.

 Other income, net.
-Other income increased \$14 million primarily as a result of a gain realized on an exchange of our interest in an equity investee for an investment in a larger enterprise which did not occur in 2004 partially offset by a decrease in gains on derivative instruments and hedging activities as a result of decreases in gains on interest rate agreements that do not qualify for hedge accounting under SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities.
+Other income increased \$5 million primarily as a result of a gain realized on an exchange of our interest in an equity investee for an investment in a larger enterprise which did not occur in 2004 partially offset by a decrease in gains on derivative instruments and hedging activities as a result of decreases in gains on interest rate agreements that do not qualify for hedge accounting under SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities.
+Other income in 2004 included a loss on debt to equity conversions which represents the loss recognized from privately negotiated exchanges of a total of \$30 million principal amount of Charter's 5.75% convertible senior notes held by two unrelated parties for shares of Charter Class A common stock.
 Other income also includes the 2% accretion of the preferred membership interests in our indirect subsidiary, CC VIII, and the pro rata share of the profits and losses of CC VIII.